KellyAH/friend-reminder-app/README.md

 ## Unit Tests
 Run all unit tests with: `rspec`

+## Using Mailcatcher
+Use mailcatcher to catch emails sent by the app.

+Install and start it via:
+1. `gem install mailcatcher`
+2. `mailcatcher`

+Send an email using the rake task: ``

 # Codecov Report
 After running unit tests, Open coverage/index.html in a web browser.